Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 When I first turned up to LA as a tourist, I would have had no idea where to start if it wasn’t for having a friend from the city with me – my very own local guide.

-After spending a couple of weeks exploring the city, I came to the conclusion that the best way to look at Los Angeles is as several smaller cities rather than one big city.
+After spending a couple of weeks exploring one of America’s most popular destinations, I came to the conclusion that the best way to look at Los Angeles is as several smaller cities rather than one big city.

 To help you navigate the different districts of Los Angeles, here is my ultimate guide to 10 of the different areas of LA, plus what there is to do, where to eat and where to stay…

-But Venice is more than just the sandy beach and exciting Broadwalk (unbeknown by many tourists).
-Head away from the water and you’ll also find the peaceful Venice canals and the stylish shopping street of Abbot Kinney Road.
+But Venice is actually far more than just one of the most famous beaches in the USA (unbeknown by many tourists).
+Head away from the waterfront and you’ll also find the peaceful Venice canals and the stylish shopping street of Abbot Kinney Road.

 Venice is one of my favourite areas of LA and definitely not one to miss!

 Venice Beach – a long stretch of sandy beach and world-class surf spots.

 Venice Beach Boardwalk – shops, cafes, bars, coffee shops, street art, skateboarders, bodybuilders, street performers, tarot card readers, peace circles and so much more…